massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo doctor check - Diagnose and optionally fix problems

 USAGE:
-   forgejo doctor check command [command options]
+   forgejo doctor check [command options]

 DESCRIPTION:
    A command to diagnose problems with the current Forgejo instance according to the given configuration.
 Some problems can optionally be fixed by modifying the database or data storage.